William of Auvergne

 Yet William realizes that such statements may give an incorrect impression of his thought.
 Thus, at one point in On the Universe he writes that “every substance includes, if it is proper to say so (si dici fas est), the creator’s essence within itself” (OO I, 920b), and he goes on to note that it is difficult to state clearly the sense in which the creator is in creatures.
 In other passages he emphasizes God’s transcendence of creatures: “the first being (esse) is for all things the being (esse) by which they are … It is one essence, pure, solitary, separate from and unmixed with all things.”
 Often he appeals to an analogy with light: the first being fills “all things like light cast over the universe.
 By this filling or outpouring it makes all things reflect it.
 This is their being (esse), namely to reflect it” (Switalski 1976, 45; Teske and Wade 1989, 89).
 William perhaps intends in such remarks to exploit the medieval view that a point of light (lux) and the light emitted from that point (lumen), though distinct, nonetheless are also in some deep sense the same.

 William offers a host of arguments against the possibility of two first principles.
 On metaphysical grounds, for example, he objects that a first principle must be a being necessary through itself, and that he has shown that a plurality of such beings is impossible.
 And he gives arguments to the effect that the notion of a creative first evil principle is incoherent.
-Such a being, for example, could not do good for anything, and hence could not have created anything, for in doing so it would have done good for what it created.
+Such a being, for example, could not do good for anything, and hence could not have created anything, for in doing so it would have done good for what it created (see also Bernstein 2005 and Teske 1993a).

 Whether in fact William admits genuine causal agency among creatures, he clearly thinks that God alone can create from nothing.
-Thus, he rejects Avicenna's so-called “emanationist” doctrine of creation, according to which, as he puts it, God creates from nothing only one thing, the first intelligence (or spiritual being), which in turn creates the next intelligence, and so on until the tenth or agent intelligence is reached, the creator of souls and the sensible world.
-William thinks one ground of this doctrine is Avicenna's principle that from what is one insofar as one can only come what is one (OO I, 618b; Teske 1998a, 82), and hence from God, who is absolutely one, can at most come one thing.
-In fact, William agrees with this principle, but thinks Avicenna has misapplied it.
-Instead, he follows the Jewish thinker, Avicebron (whom he thought was a Christian) and holds that creatures come from God not insofar as he is one, but “through his will and insofar as he wills, just as a potter does not shape clay vessels through his oneness, but through his will” (OO I, 624a; Teske 1998a, 96).
+Thus, he rejects Avicenna’s so-called “emanationist” doctrine of creation, according to which, as he puts it, God creates from nothing only one thing, the first intelligence (or spiritual being), which in turn creates the next intelligence, and so on until the tenth or agent intelligence is reached, the creator of souls and the sensible world.
+William thinks one ground of this doctrine is Avicenna’s principle that “from what is one in so far as it is one there cannot in any way come anything but what is one” (ex uno, secundum quod unum, non potest esse ullo modorum nisi unum) (OO I, 618b; Teske 1998a, 82), and hence from God, who is absolutely one, can at most come one thing.
+In fact, William agrees with this principle and applies it in the context of Trinitarian theology, but he thinks Avicenna has misapplied it by using it to explain creation.
+Instead, William follows the Jewish thinker Avicebron (whom he thought was a Christian) and holds that creatures come from God not insofar as he is one, but “through his will and insofar as he wills, just as a potter does not shape clay vessels through his oneness, but through his will” (OO I, 624a; Teske 1998a, 96).

 William thinks the will is necessarily free; thus the fact that God creates through his will means that creation is an exercise of God’s free will.
 This point serves to undermine another aspect of Avicenna’s doctrine of the procession of creatures from God.
 For Avicenna posits not only a series of creators, but also holds that this procession is utterly necessary: the actual world must exist and could not have been other than it is.
 William thinks this conclusion stems from a failure to grasp God’s freedom in creation.
 Avicenna and others imposed “not only necessity, but natural servitude upon the creator, supposing that he operates in the manner of nature” (OO I, 614b; Teske 1998a, 72).
 Thus, they think the universe issued from God as brightness issues from the sun or heat from fire, and that God no more had it in his power to do otherwise than do the sun or heat.
 Against this William argues that it is a consequence of God’s free creation that he had it in his power to create otherwise than he did.